 And real-world data from millions of GLP-1 users will start producing large observational studies linking GLP-1 use to reduced cirrhosis, reduced hepatocellular carcinoma, and reduced liver transplant rates.
 These won't be randomized controlled trials, but they'll be large enough to detect clinically meaningful signals.

-The bottom line for someone on a GLP-1 today: your liver is probably benefiting.
-The evidence says so.
-The label doesn't — yet.
-Worth knowing, worth tracking with your doctor, and worth watching as the regulatory picture catches up with the clinical data.
+The bottom line for someone on a GLP-1 today: your liver is probably benefiting, even if no one's checking.
+The evidence says so — and for MASH with F2-F3 fibrosis, after Wegovy's 2025 approval, the label finally says so too.
+That's worth knowing, worth tracking with your doctor, and worth watching as the regulators keep catching up to the clinical data.
+So bring it up at your next visit, even if the appointment was only ever supposed to be about the scale.

 Sources

-• Loomba, R., et al. Tirzepatide for Metabolic Dysfunction-Associated Steatohepatitis with Liver Fibrosis (SYNERGY-NASH).
+- Loomba, R., et al. Tirzepatide for Metabolic Dysfunction-Associated Steatohepatitis with Liver Fibrosis (SYNERGY-NASH, Phase 2).
 New England Journal of Medicine, 2024.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 All GLP-1 medications discussed are prescription drugs — do not start, stop, or change any medication without consulting your doctor.
 Individual results vary.
 For the most current prescribing information, refer to the FDA-approved labeling for each drug.